-When it comes to gay nightlife in Los Angeles, West Hollywood is the undisputed king.
-But this city’s gay culture is vast, with more levels to it than a few tequila-soaked blocks along Santa Monica Blvd your out-of-town friends want to go to.
-From the Silver Lake leather bars to downtown’s massive warehouse parties, LA’s greatest gay bars are also the most interesting ones.
-So skip that generic video bar with $17 vodka sodas you were planning on going to tonight, and start drinking at the best gay bars this city has to offer.
-Here are our 16 favorite.
+When it comes to queer nightlife in Los Angeles, West Hollywood is the current undisputed king.
+But this city’s gay culture is vast, with more levels to it than a few tequila-soaked blocks along Santa Monica Blvd. your out-of-town friends want to go to.
+From the Silver Lake leather bars to downtown’s massive warehouse parties, LA’s greatest LGBTQ+ venues are also the most interesting ones.
+So skip that generic video bar with $17 vodka sodas you were planning on going to tonight, and start drinking at these spots instead.
+Here are our 17 favorite.

 There are only so many $16 vodka sodas and blonde-haired boy bots you can handle in West Hollywood before you start actively Googling flights back to your hometown.
 Put your phone away, and go to Akbar.
 The Los Feliz dive gets rowdy when it wants to, but it’s still the antithesis to the stand-and-stare culture that’s taken over the majority of Weho.
 Akbar’s crowd is unpretentious, actually talking to each other, and always down for a good time.
 Strong, affordable drinks and a wild back dance floor don’t hurt either.

-You pregame, you go out to a bar, you dance with a guy you took an on-camera acting class with, and you go home.
-At some point, your weekend bar routine will no doubt become stale at some point, and when that moment arrives, head to Plaza.
-The La Brea drag bar is easily one of the most entertaining nights you can have in LA.
-Despite looking like a closed-down laundromat from the outside, but inside, there’s a massive dance floor, a full proscenium stage, and a cash-only bar serving a dirt cheap drinks(generally under $6) all night long.
-Also, you get Doritos every time you order a drink.
+Even after a year-long quarantine, your weekend bar routine will no doubt become stale at some point, and when that moment arrives, head to Plaza.
+The La Brea drag bar is one of the most entertaining nights in LA.
+It’s unassuming from the outside, but inside, there’s a massive dance floor, a full proscenium stage, and a cash-only bar serving a dirt cheap drinks(generally under $6) all night long.
+Also, you get chips every time you order a drink.
 God is real, and she’s at Plaza ready to party.
 Reopening date: TBD.